mangelmh/Data-Analyst-Portfolio/README.md

 # Project 2

 The second project called NashvilleHousing is focused on cleaning and transforming data using SQL commands explained step by step.

+# Project 3

+The purpose of this project is to show how to clean data using Python, the dataset was obtained from here: https://www.kaggle.com/datasets/danielgrijalvas/movies?resource=download
+In addition to analyzing a correlation between these, implementing libraries such as pandas, numpy, matplotlib and seaborn